 The School of Health in Social Science has a transformational impact on individuals and communities through internationally excellent research, knowledge exchange, learning and teaching in health and social care.

 The School of Health in Social Science is part of the University of Edinburgh, which is consistently ranked as one of the top 50 universities in the world (Times Higher Education World University Rankings).
-Our teaching achieves high levels of student satisfaction and our undergraduate programme in Nursing has been ranked top among all higher education institutions in the UK for eight consecutive years (Guardian University Guide 2013).
+Our teaching achieves high levels of student satisfaction and our undergraduate programme in Nursing is consistently ranked among the top ten Higher Education institutions in the UK.

 Our research impacts on national policy, such as the National Dementia Strategy and the Scottish Tobacco Control Strategy, and our numerous national and international partnerships and collaborations allow us to regularly welcome renowned practitioners and researchers from across the world.
 We are a partner in the Centre for Integrated Healthcare Research, and receive funding for research from the WHO (World Health Organization), the European Union, the ERSC (The Economic and Social Research Council), the NHS (National Health Service), and NHS Scotland among others.